xBacked-DAO/algo-rug-pulls/README.md

 ## Rugs on Algorand

-On Algorand, Algorand Standard Assets (ASAs) have in built clawback and freeze mechnaisms.
+On Algorand, Algorand Standard Assets (ASAs) have in built clawback and freeze mechanisms.
 This means if you buy tokens with a clawback or freeze, they could be retrieved from your wallet or frozen.

 Moreover, smart contracts on Algorand can be updated, even after they have been audited.